NikitaArya17/next_generation_sequencing_projects/rna-sequencing data/README.md

-This is an analysis conducted as part of the 'RNA Sequencing in Bioconductor' course offered by Mary Piper on DataCamp.
+The provided R script contains an analysis conducted as part of the 'RNA-Seq with Bioconductor in R' course offered by Mary Piper on [DataCamp](https://www.datacamp.com/courses/rna-seq-with-bioconductor-in-r).
 The R script contains the basic workflow for the analysis of RNA-sequencing data, using data from a study of fibrosis in mouse kidney cells as an example.
+The code for this basic workflow was built off of the code that was taught during this course.

+The script also contains code to convert Entrez Gene IDs to their corresponding gene symbols, at the end of the analysis.
+This code was built off of the documentation for the `biomaRt` library, available on [the Bioconductor webpage](https://bioconductor.org/packages/release/bioc/vignettes/biomaRt/inst/doc/accessing_ensembl.html).

 # RNA-Seq Differential Expression Analysis Workflow Summary